The NFL’s legal tampering window opened last Wednesday and we’ve seen a ton of big moves since then in the 2020 off-season.

 The Colts made a great move to replace Andrew Luck who retired just weeks before the 2019 NFL season.
 Sure, it took Indy a whole year to do so, but they finally filled that void.

-The Colts made a big splash last week by signing Phillip Rivers away from the Los Angeles Chargers.
-The only team he has ever known.
+The Colts made a big splash in the 2020 off-season last week by signing Phillip Rivers away from the Los Angeles Chargers, the only NFL team he has ever known.

 Rivers fell out of favor in Los Angeles after 15 seasons due to his slip in play along with his age.
 Despite never bringing the Chargers to a Super Bowl, Rivers was long considered a top option at the position and revered in LA.